 Recently in my professional career I have been yet again posed the question of "why study cultural context" - not so much from a "prove your value" perspective but from a "help us sell this stuff" perspective.
 I got to thinking about the connection between "values" (broad term for not-so-easy-to-measure sociocultural "stuff") and value (the … Continue reading Culture, Pushing Boundaries and Change

 I thought this one was worth the share.
 It made me tear up, anyway.
 I think too often we look at people as "us" versus "them".
 It's basic Sociology: Conflict Theory.
 It states that in order for society to function in an orderly fashion, we need to have a common enemy.
 A bit misguided perhaps … Continue reading Some Context for Restoring Faith In Humanity: A Little Bit of Kindness Can Make a Huge Impact

-I always love a good perspective on the Millennial generation, especially when it’s written from a Millennial perspective.
-There are a number of studies, articles and other points of view from people like me who take an active interest in the culture and sociology of this generation that currently represents everyone from teenagers to those in their early thirties.
-This piece comments on a number of them.
-I’m particularly excited about the Millennial Geography project they mention and will likely use it as a data set in my ongoing research on Millennials from a consumer culture perspective.
+I always love a good perspective on the Millennial generation, especially when it's written from a Millennial perspective.
+There are a number of studies, articles and other points of view from people like me who take an active interest in the culture and sociology of this generation that currently represents everyone from teenagers to those … Continue reading Millennial medium chill: What the screwed generation can teach us about happiness

 A timely anthropological piece to ameliorate my mid life crisis of consumption-conscience.
 Now there’s a mouthful.
 And here’s a mouthful of social-science objectivity.